Eratosthenes/infrared/README.md

 Search latency for these documents is in the range of 7–30 µs per query, returning ranked, normalized results.

+Infrared automatically prunes overly common terms based on corpus size: for small datasets it keeps all words, and for very large ones it limits terms that appear in more than about 5 percent of documents.
+This ensures the index stays compact and that search results remain discriminative even at scale.

 ---

 ## Example Usage